 2. Christina Aguilera

 This genie in a bottle got lots of attention for her Latin name.
 According to her Irish American mother: "A lot of people get all in a fuss about Christina wanting to explore her Latin side and not mentioning her Irish side much, but that's only logical," Shelly Kearns told Irish America magazine.
 "She has no need to go exploring her Irish heritage because she has always known it."

 Johnny Depp has enthused about his Irish heritage to Irish newspapers in the past.
 Depp’s Irish roots come from his mother, Betty Sue Palmer.
 He is very curious about his Irish side, and once said: “I’d really like to [trace Irish roots], because there’s a part of me that says, hey, I might be related to Phil Lynott or someone great like that.”

 Jerry Garcia's name doesn’t sound too Irish, but his ancestry his actually composed of Spanish, Irish and Swedish.
 The Grateful Dead legend was born August 1, 1942 to Jose Ramon "Joe" Garcia and Ruth Marie "Bobbie" (née Clifford) Garcia.

 Can’t quite nail down Rosario Dawson’s ethnicity?
 The gorgeous actress has a mix of heritages to her name: her mother is of Puerto Rican and Afro-Cuban descent, while her father is of Native American and Irish descent.

 6. Muhammed Ali

-One of the greatest boxers of our time, Muhammed Ali, born Cassius Clay, Jr., was born on January 17, 1942 to an African-English-American father and an African-Irish-American mother.
+One of the greatest boxers of our time, the late Muhammed Ali, born Cassius Clay, Jr., was born on January 17, 1942 to an African-English-American father and an African-Irish-American mother.